Combinatorial aspects of the quantized universal enveloping algebra of $\mathfrak{sl}_{n+1}(\mathbb{C})$: Abstract

 \section{Abstract}

 Quasi-triangular Hopf algebras were introduced by Drinfel'd in his construction of solutions to the Yang--Baxter Equation.
-This algebra is built upon $\mathcal{U}_h(\mathfrak{sl}_2)$, the quantized universal enveloping algebra of the Lie algebra $\mathfrak{sl}_2$ ($h$ is an indeterminate: in the context of mathematical physics it is Planck's Constant).
+This algebra is built upon $\mathcal{U}_h(\mathfrak{sl}_2)$, the quantized universal enveloping algebra of the Lie algebra $\mathfrak{sl}_2$.
 In this paper, combinatorial structure in $\mathcal{U}_h(\mathfrak{sl}_2)$ is elicited, and used to assist in highly intricate calculations in this algebra.
 To this end, a combinatorial methodology is formulated for straightening algebraic expressions to a canonical form in the case $n=1$.
-We apply this formalism to the quasi-triangular Hopf algebras and obtain a constructive account not only for the derivation of the Drinfel'd's $R$-matrix, but also for the arguably mysterious ribbon elements (conventionally denoted by $\bu$ and $\bv$) of $\mathcal{U}_h(\mathfrak{sl}_2)$.
+We apply this formalism to the quasi-triangular Hopf algebras and obtain a constructive account not only for the derivation of the Drinfel'd's $R$-matrix, but also for the arguably mysterious ribbon elements of $\mathcal{U}_h(\mathfrak{sl}_2)$.
 Finally, we extend these techniques to the higher dimensional algebras $\mathcal{U}_h(\mathfrak{sl}_{n+1})$.
 While these explicit algebraic results are well-known, our contribution is in our formalism and perspective: our emphasis is on the combinatorial structure of these algebras and how that structure may guide algebraic constructions.